Nimoismail/Week2_Code_Challenge/README.md

 npm install -g json-server

-Run the coomand below to launch the server
+Run the command below to launch the server

 json-server --watch db.json

 Check the code functionality by clicking on the Animal names enter, any number in the output as LIKES test the functionality of the LIKES button.

+Contact Informantion

+Incase of any enquiries or contributions, u can  email me at nimo.sheikh@student.moringaschool.com

 ## Auther